 Unless otherwise provided in a participant's award or other agreement, the effect of the termination of a participant's service with our company on the participant's option, SAR and restricted stock unit awards shall be as described in this paragraph.
 Upon termination of a participant's service with our company for cause, all option or SAR awards will terminate on the date of such participant's termination of service and the participant will be prohibited from exercising his or her option or SAR from and after the time of such termination.
 If a participant's service with our company terminates as a result of the participant's disability, then the participant may exercise his or her option or SAR, to the extent he or she was entitled to exercise such award as of the date of termination, until the earlier of the date 12 months following such termination or the expiration of the term of the option or SAR.
-If a participant's service with our company terminates as a result of the participant's death, then an option or SAR may be exercised to the extent the participant was entitled to exercise such award as of the date of death until the earlier of 18 months following the date of death or the expiration of the term of the option or SAR.
-If a participant's service with our company terminates for any reason other than cause, death or disability, then the participant may exercise his or her option or SAR, to the extent he or she was entitled to exercise such award as of the date of termination, until the earlier of three months following the date of termination of service or the expiration of the term of the option or SAR.
-Upon termination of a participant's services with our company, except as otherwise provided in the applicable award agreement, the unvested portion of a restricted stock unit award will be forfeited by the participant.
-The effect of the termination of a participant's service with our company on the participant's awards other than options, SARs, and restricted stock units shall be as prescribed in the
+If a participant's service with our company terminates as a result of the participant's death, then an option or SAR may be exercised to the extent the participant was entitled to exercise such award as of the date of death or the expiration of the term of the option or SAR.
+If a participant's service with our company terminates for any reason other than cause, death or disability, then the participant may exercise his or her option or SAR, to the extent be or she was entitled to extend the or she was entitled to exercise such award as of the date of termination, until the earlier of three months following the date of termination of a participant's service with our company terminates for any reason other than cause, death or disability, then the participant may exercise his or her option or SAR, to the extent he or she was entitled to exercise such award as of the date of termination, until the earlier of three months following the date of termination of a participant's service with our company terminates for any reason other than cause, death or disability, then the participant may excercise his or her option or